metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 ## Follow the rules

-Roblox has a stringent process for examining uploaded images and audio, and will temporarily block your account if it finds infringing items.
-You can read the rules [here](https://en.help.roblox.com/hc/en-us/articles/360020870412-Understanding-Moderation-Messages).
-If you make sure that your images do not contain URLs or email addresses (or anything that looks like them) or photos of individuals or other information that Roblox might think is aimed at identifying minors in the real world, you should be fine.
+When creating the content for your node it is important to remember that while higher education and corporate usage is on Roblox's roadmap, at the moment they make their money from **kids playing games** and so they have a stringent process for examining uploaded images and audio.
+It is likely that from time to time you *will* have your account locked for violating their Terms of Use or Community Rules (we have).
+When this happens you may be locked out of Roblox Studio.
+Just go to the Roblox homepage and log into your account, and will see a "Moderation Message" explaining your crime.
+The messages are listed [here](https://en.help.roblox.com/hc/en-us/articles/360020870412-Understanding-Moderation-Messages) along with further explanation of what causes each message.

+The process is that you agree to read the rules again and follow them properly, and they unlock your account (which happens instantly in our experience).
+It is worth noting that unless you are doing something strange this is not a prelude to deletion:

+> **I got a warning, am I on the road to deletion?**
+> Not likely, Roblox only deletes accounts for the most serious violations or people who are maliciously acting on our community.

+Here are some of the rule violations you are likely to encounter in preparing academic content for Roblox:

+* Make sure your images do not contain **URLs or email addresses** (e.g. the first or last page of preprints).
+Their AI will catch anything that even remotely looks like either, so "a@b" or "a.b" is risky.
+* Do not put information about Discord in-world or instructions for using it
+* Photos of people (they are afraid of users identifying other users)